 In Lower Austria, lanes lined with wine cellars – typical of the Weinviertel region – serve as prime examples of the art of Austrian wine culture.
 Via Vienna, the Vienna Woods and the Vienna Alps, the journey continues to Eastern Styria.
 Due to the culinary variety of products and their quality, this region is also often referred to as the "garden of Austria".

 The route also runs through the Spa Country of Styria to eventually end in Maribor, Slovenia's second largest city.
-Here the EuroVelo 9 crosses the Drau Cycle Path, which runs to Legrad in Croatia, where the Mur Cycle Path ends.

 Material cultural assets in the form of historic castles such as Schönbrunn, Laxenburg or the Castle Road in Styria, on the one hand – impressive customs and traditions in individual countries, on the other: It's this interplay that makes this cycling route a truly special cultural experience.